Yearst61/Yearst61.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🔥 About me
 - Hi!
 This is Xinyan, an undergraduate student from Wuhan University.
-I'm currently studying in both Biology and Computer.
 I'm pretty interest in Neuroscience and looking forward to a PhD study in the future soon.
-Through the passing acadamic years I've gained a skill set for it, including experimental skills from molecular and cellular biology to animal(mice) experiment.
-I'm especially familiar with electrophyisiology, including on single cell, brain slice and animal.
-I also got great experience in data analysis and programming.
-- During my experience as research assistant, I found out that I really enjoy communicate with people from different background and learnt a lot from them, which gives me confidence to work out any problem that I face.
+During my experience as research assistant, I found out that I really enjoy communicate with people from different background and learnt a lot from them, which gives me confidence to work out any problem that I face.
 - Thank you for reading this and hope we could find good cooperation!

 # 📖 Education
 - *2020.9 - 2025.6 (expected)*, Wuhan University <br>
 Bachelor of Science in in Biology Science <br>